MichaelJOHare/js-chess/README.md

-Rewrite of my Java Swing chess application so that putting it on my website is easier and cleaner.
+Taking my Java Swing chess application and rewriting it in Javascript to make it easier to put on and play directly from my website.